rmwthorne/embl-pdx-mutation/README.md

 ## 🎯 Task 4

-You can download a vcf of the above sample.
-If we call `head file.vcf` then we can preview the contents of the file.
-VCF files are a tab-delimited file.
-You can think of them like Excel spreadsheets, except they use tabs to separate columns and returns to separate rows.
-You can even open it in Excel or another spreadsheet program.

 1. Call variants using `freebayes`:
 ```sh
 freebayes -f Homo_sapiens/UCSC/hg38/Sequence/BowtieIndex/genome.fa aligned.bai > test_mutations.vcf
 ```
+3. If we call `head test_mutations.vcf` then we can preview the contents of the file.
+VCF files are a tab-delimited file.
+You can think of them like Excel spreadsheets, except they use tabs to separate columns and returns to separate rows.
+You can even open it in Excel or another spreadsheet program.
+2. Take a vcf that has been generated from the full read dataset (Here [here](ftp://dctdftp.nci.nih.gov/pub/pdm/994819~140-R~OT-FWCP10~v2.0.1.51.0~WES.vcf) and upload it to [CRAVAT.us](https://cravat.us)

 # Going Further